cisco/mindmeld/docs/source/userguide/getting_started.rst

  - If you need upgrade pip module, run ``pip install --upgrade pip``

+Automatic Configuration
+"""""""""""""""""""""""

+You can configure pip and workbench easily by following these steps.

+#.
+Modify the USERNAME to your actual CEC username and run in a command shell ``export USERNAME=<Your CEC Username>``
+#.
+Download the setup script - you will be prompted for your MindMeld Learning Center password: ``curl -s -u $USERNAME https://mindmeld.com/docs/scripts/mmworkbench_init.sh > mmworkbench_init.sh``
+#.
+Run the setup script - you will be prompted for your password again: ``bash mmworkbench_init.sh``

+Proceed to :ref:`installing Workbench <getting_started_install_workbench>`.

+Manual Configuration
+""""""""""""""""""""

+Pip
+'''

-The next two steps are written in terms of Mac OS.
+The next two steps are for Mac OS.
 If you need information about configuring pip on a different OS, see the `pip documentation <http://pip.readthedocs.io/en/latest/user_guide/#configuration>`_.

 Run ``ls -l ~/.pip`` to verify that there is a ``~/.pip`` folder on your system.